 Browning is a tiny village located in the state of Illinois.
 With a population of 117 people and just one neighborhood, Browning is the 801st largest community in Illinois.
-Much of the housing stock in Browning was built prior to World War II, making it one of the older and more historic villages in the country.
+Browning has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Browning isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Browning are a mix of both white- and blue-collar jobs.
+Browning is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Browning is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Browning who work in the sciences (23.40%), management occupations (21.28%), and personal care services (6.38%).

 And if you like science, one thing you'll find is that Browning has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.